endoergic/showAQI/README.md

 #showAQI
-little pi project to dislpay air quality index on a tiny monochrome by pulling data from MQTT subscription
+little pi project to dislpay air quality index on a tiny monochrome by pulling data from RESTful interface hosted on thingspeak

 setup:
 * Use python3